 Learn How to Grow Popcorn Microgreens at Home because young corn shoots are sweet, flavorful, and nutritious and you can enjoy them in salads and sandwiches.

 Popcorn shoots are rich in nutrients and taste sweet.
-If you want to enjoy the fresh greens throughout the year, you can grow them on your windowsill and add them into your bowl of salads, wraps for a healthy snack, or sandwiches!
+If you want to enjoy the fresh microgreens throughout the year, grow them on your windowsill or balcony and add them to your bowl of salads, wraps for a healthy snack, or sandwiches!
 Know everything about How to Grow Popcorn Microgreens in Home for Salad!

 Here are the best Microgreens you can grow!

 Popcorn Microgreens are harvested right after they sprout.
 They are also popularly known as corn shoots when they are left unharvested for 2-3 weeks beyond the right time.
 Their subtly sweet flavor makes them a great addition to any meal, even if you do not like to eat veggies!

 Here’s how you can start a salad bowl garden in a limited space!

 - Seeds: Any variety of popcorn or corn seeds

 - Containers: You’ll need at least 2-3 growing trays, with enough drainage holes

 - Growing medium: Seed-starting mix for growing microgreens.
 Even coconut coir or peat works!

 - Harvesting Tools: Clean and sharp pair of kitchen scissors